-NaradaBrokering [16-26] is an event brokering system designed to run on a large network of cooperating broker nodes.
+NaradaBrokering [1, 2, 3] is an event brokering system designed to run on a large network of cooperating broker nodes.
 Communication within NaradaBrokering is asynchronous and the system can be used to support different interactions by encapsulating them in specialized events.
 NaradaBrokering efficiently routes any given message between the originators and registered consumers of the message in question.
 Messages could be used to encapsulate information pertaining to transactions, data interchange, system conditions and finally the search, discovery and subsequent sharing of resources.

-Messages encapsulate expressive power at multiple levels.
-Where, when and how these messages reveal their expressive power is what constitutes information flow.
-NaradaBrokering manages this information flow.
 NaradaBrokering places no constraints either on the number, size or rate of these interactions.
 Scaling, availability and fault tolerance requirements entail that the messaging infrastructure managing this information flow be based on a distributed network of cooperating nodes.